singularityware/singularityware.github.io/pages/docs/user-docs/docs-create-an-image.md

 {% include asciicast.html source='docs-create-expand.js' title='How to expand images' author='davidgodlove@gmail.com'%}

 ## Mounting an image
-Once the image has been created, you can mount it to an existing directory like so:
+Once an image has been created and an OS has been added with the [`import`](/docs-import) or [`bootstrap`](/docs-bootstrap) commands, you can use the [`shell`](/docs-shell) command to start an interactive shell within the container.
+But this is not possible when an image does not yet contain a functional OS or shell.
+For debugging, development, or simply inspecting an image that lacks a functional shell you can use the `mount` command like so:

 ```
 $ mkdir /tmp/container